Cavalry in the American Civil War: Roles

-Of these missions, reconnaissance was the most important role for cavalry during the Civil War.
-Their inherent nature made them ideally suited to be the "eyes and ears" of an army's commander and keep him informed of the enemy's position and movements.
+Of these missions, reconnaissance was the most important role.
+Their inherent nature made cavalry ideally suited to be the "eyes and ears" of an army's commander and keep him informed of the enemy's position and movements.
 Cavalry had the agility and firepower to probe the enemy for weak points, set ambushes for isolated groups, and flee before the main force could overwhelm them.
-The widespread availability of field glasses only increased their information-gathering capability.
+The widespread availability of field glasses only increased their information-gathering capabilities.

-Reconnaissance and screening was a crucial component in the Gettysburg Campaign, where cavalry under Union General Alfred Pleasonton attempted to find the wide-ranging Army of Northern Virginia on its invasion of the North, and Confederate cavalry under J.E.B.
-Stuart effectively employed counter-reconnaissance to screen passes in the Blue Ridge Mountains and hide Robert E. Lee's movements from George Meade and the Army of the Potomac.
+Reconnaissance and screening were crucial components in the Gettysburg campaign, where cavalry under Union General Alfred Pleasonton attempted to find the wide-ranging Army of Northern Virginia on its invasion of the North, and Confederate cavalry under J.E.B.
+Stuart effectively employed counter-reconnaissance to screen passes in the Blue Ridge Mountains and hide Robert E. Lee's movements from the Army of the Potomac.
 However, when Stuart was "cut loose" to conduct another raid around the Army of the Potomac, he deprived Lee of adequate reconnaissance at the beginning of the Battle of Gettysburg, one of the principal reasons for the Confederate defeat there.